-Perhaps find your place in the narrative or better yet, create your place in the narrative, to get what you want?
-If you don’t have the stamina or commitment to that then at least radiate something other than judgement and hate for others who wanted something different than you.
+Perhaps find your place in the narrative, or better yet create your place in the narrative, to get what you want?
+If you don’t have the stamina or commitment to do that then at least radiate something other than judgement and hate for others who wanted something different than you.

 It’s called tolerance.

 I’m seeing those who recited sound bites of things like “when they go low, we go high” now spewing venom and hatred about people they don’t even know.
 So let me ask you, was the whole “go high” bit so long as you got what you wanted?

 The only thing that truly shocked me in the last 24 hours was Clinton not showing up to the Javits Center upon defeat to acknowledge her fiercely loyal and loud supporters.
 Was a defeat speech not prepared or did she just want to cut and run the very second her interests weren’t served?
 Ahhhhh yes … now that would be the true American way now wouldn’t it?!

 Certainly stepping out to a stage conceding a loss to Donald Trump is no easy feat and I can feel for the agony that must have been but she signed up for this.
 To not see it through to the end where gratitude belongs is part of why Clinton lost.

 A leader shows up regardless.
 A leader somehow finds the strength to keep a flickering light burning in the eyes of their tireless supporters after a gust of wind attempted to blow it out.